algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ### Calling Other Algorithms and Managing Data

 To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/application-development/client-guides/python/">Algorithmia Python Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
-For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source](/developers/data/).
+For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/).

 Here is an example of creating an algorithm that relies on data from another algorithm: